-- Concept and Creative Problem-Solving.
+- 1. Concept and Creative Problem-Solving.
 Demonstrate the ability to generate ideas appropriate to games, turn those into appealing experiences, and plan execution and feasibility for production in the 3D environment. - a.
 Design, create, and analyze the visual components of games. - b.
-Understand the value of process in the creation of the visual components of computer games. - c.
+Understand the value of process in the creation of the visual components of computer games.

+- c.
 Generate and refine effective and original ideas for computer games. - d.
 Understand the theories of effective game design. - e.
 Create a non-linear narrative that demonstrates effective use of mechanics, meaningful play, and interactivity. - f.
 Plan interactive worlds through the effective use of the preproduction process. - g.
 Possess good critical and analytical problem-solving skills. - 2.
 Environmental Design.
 Create characters, environments, and worlds that make for a compelling and believable experience.
 Apply the principles of animation to create expressive motion that brings design concepts and characters to life. - a.
 Create characters, environments, and worlds that make for a compelling and believable experience. - b.
 Translate 2D concepts into 3D animated forms. - c.
 Demonstrate knowledge and use of the principles of animation. - 3.
 Methods and Technologies.
 Successfully use the characteristics and capabilities of various methods and technologies in creative and project development contexts. - a.
-Demonstrate proficiency in utilizing specific 3D animation software. - b.
-Demonstrate proficiency in utilizing specific 3D game engine software and the techniques of art production for real time rendering.
+Demonstrate proficiency in utilizing specific 3D animation software - b.
+Demonstrate proficiency in utilizing specific 3D game engine software and the techniques of art production for real time rendering. - c.
+Demonstrate a basic level of scripting (programming) skills appropriate for artists. - d.
+Understand and utilize our game art asset production pipeline. - 4.
+Professional Practices.
+Demonstrate knowledge of professional practices. - a.
+Demonstrate good professional attitude and strong work ethic. - b.
+Possess a working knowledge of the history of computer gaming. - Form realistic expectations of the professional working environment. - d.
+Assemble a portfolio, body of work and job application packet. - e.
+Produce either a 3D interactive experience or a high-quality game cinematic that might be used to market a game concept. - 5.
+Collaboration and Communication.
+Effectively collaborate and communicate with all members of teams at multiple stages of game art project development and in associated production processes. - a.
+Collaborate with others - b.
+Present and defend their work.

-GENERAL INFORMATION MISSION AND CORE VALUES ACCREDITATION ACADEMIC CALENDAR ACADEMIC ADVISING ADMISSIONS COST OF ATTENDANCE STUDENT LIFE ACADEMIC POLICIES PUBLIC SAFETY TECHNOLOGY POLICIES STUDENT ORGANIZATIONS ACADEMIC INTEGRITY & SANCTIONS INTERNSHIPS TRUSTEE SCHOLARS PROGRAM FACILITIES CURRICULUM ADVISING, RECORDS & REGISTRATION OFF-CAMPUS STUDY OPPORTUNITIES SPECIAL PROGRAMS ENVIRONMENTAL HEALTH & SAFETY NON-DISCRIMINATION POLICY NON-HARASSMENT POLICY COURSES TRUSTEES
+GENERAL INFORMATION MISSION AND CORE VALUES ACCREDITATION ACADEMIC CALENDAR ACADEMIC ADVISING ADMISSIONS COST OF ATTENDANCE STUDENT LIFE ACADEMIC POLICIES INTELLECTUAL PROPERTY POLICY PUBLIC SAFETY TECHNOLOGY POLICIES STUDENT ORGANIZATIONS ACADEMIC INTEGRITY & SANCTIONS INTERNSHIPS TRUSTEE SCHOLARS PROGRAM FACILITIES CURRICULM ADVISING, RECORDS & REGISTRATION OFF-CAMPUS STUDY OPPORTUNITIES THE COLLABORATORY